Collecting and enforcing child support. Information for receiving parents

 2. Collecting the money owed from the paying parent’s pay

-If the DHS is already collecting child support from the paying parent’s salary or wages, they can increase the amount to cover what the paying parent owes in child support debts.
+If Services Australia is already collecting child support from the paying parent’s salary or wages, they can increase the amount to cover what the paying parent owes in child support debts.
 They do this by writing to the paying parent’s employer and organising for the amount deducted to be increased.

 3. Collecting the money owed from Centrelink payments or veteran’s pensions